learn-co-curriculum/swift-arrayMethods-readme/README.md

 // prints "No tea yet :("
 ```

-This method checks to see if the array contains any values, but the array still needs to actually exist (i.e. it's you have initiated it) in the first place.
+This method checks to see if the array contains any values, but the array still needs to actually exist (i.e. if you have initiated it) in the first place.

 ![Array not Initialized](http://i.imgur.com/x82qniD.png)